Get involved with Women for Independence

 There are lots of ways you can get involved with Women for Independence, whether you want to become active in your local group, or just receive our monthly newsletter.

-Every month we send out a short newsletter by e-mail updating on our latest news and views.
+We send out a short newsletter by e-mail updating on our latest news and views.
 This is usually about once a month.
 You don't need to be a member to sign up for the newsletter; you don't even need to be a woman.

 Whether you're a member or not, we are always really grateful to receive donations to help us keep going.
 In particular, we'd love it if you would consider making a small regular monthly donation, as then we know that we can keep going month after month.

 We have local groups across Scotland.
-Find out more about your local group, we will send you information about events, meetings, etc. in your area.
-Please note that you are welcome to sign up to as many local groups as you like.
-You'll also find contact details for local groups on this page if you want to get in touch with them directly to find out what they're up to.
+Find out more about your local group and maybe even join them!
+You are welcome to get involved with as many local groups as you like.
+You'll find contact details for all our local groups on the page if you want to get in touch with them directly.

 We have meetings, events and gatherings across Scotland, and the list is always changing.

-Show your support for Women for Independence by wearing one of our unique t-shirts or buying our other products.
+Show your support for Women for Independence by buying our products.
 Available at our own events or where we have stalls at other organisations' events.
 (No link on this heading)

 The provision of your personal data to us is voluntary.
 However without providing us with your personal data, you will be unable to stand for election to the WFI National Committee, vote in our elections, register for our events, buy products from us online, become a member of WFI, apply for some volunteering or employment opportunities with us or be our contact person with our local groups.